gender

 An industry presentation of the results of recent research report

-A wider lens: Workforce development and diversity in Australian cinematography
+A wider lens: Australian Camera Workforce Development and Diversity

 Using Social Network Analysis to Study Gender Inequality in Screen Media Industries